 When our young dogs are starting to drink water, it is important to keep a close eye on them.
 Ensure that they are drinking enough water every day but never too much.

-When you think that your puppy drank too much water, observe if he manifests symptoms of overhydration.
+When you think your puppy drank too much water, observe if he manifests symptoms of overhydration.
 These symptoms include nausea, vomiting, bloating, dilated pupils, loss of coordination, pale gums, and salivation.

-If any of these signs are apparent and you fear that your dog may be overhydrated, take him to the vet for a proper diagnosis.
+If any of these signs are apparent and you fear your dog may be overhydrated, take him to the vet for a proper diagnosis.
 Your veterinarian will also prescribe the proper remedy for the same.

 Why Does My Puppy Drink So Much Water?